[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Now it’s time to increase it.

-We won’t recommend you to increase it much.
-Otherwise, a single php process eats up all RAM resources.
+We won’t recommend you increase it much.
+Otherwise, a single PHP process eats up all RAM resources.

-Whilst it requires minimum 128 MB for a personal blog and 256 MB for a production site.
+While it requires a minimum of 128 MB for a personal blog and 256 MB for a production site.

 So after installing a few plugins, the site starts notifying about less memory limit.

-If you use Jetpack, Wocommerce, and elementor like resource-hungry plugins, the issue can appear again and memory needs to be enlarged by 256 MB at least.
+If you use Jetpack, Wocommerce, and elementor like resource-hungry plugins, the issue can appear again, and memory needs to be enlarged by at least 256 MB.

-But GoDaddy’s cheap plan offers only 512 RAM.
+But GoDaddy’s cheap plan offers only 512 MB of RAM.
 So you should upgrade your plan or move to cloud hosting.

 Increase Memory Limit